Search

 Colombia is a priority hemispheric partner for the Canadian Department of National Defence (DND) and became a member of DND's Military Training and Cooperation Program (MTCP) in 2011.
 Under MTCP, the Colombian Armed Forces have access to training in areas that promote Canadian democratic principles.
 NATO and Colombia have concluded a partnership agreement with a view to strengthening dialogue and cooperation to address shared security challenges.
 Despite geographical distance, cooperation has been developing progressively since 2013 in a number of areas including military education and training, maritime security, good governance and building integrity.

-Canadian Companies in Colombia
+Canadian companies in Colombia

 For more resources and information on the defence and security market in Colombia, please contact bogotatd@international.gc.ca.